 Drawing and watercolour, 35.6 cm x 43.2 cm

-This satirical picture shows Clive Bell correcting Roger Fry and Vanessa Bell for deviating from the artistic practice of Paul Cézanne.
+This satirical picture shows Clive Bell correcting Roger Fry and Vanessa Bell for deviating from the artistic practice of Paul Cézanne (a self-portait by whom hangs in the background).
 Duncan Grant is also painting in the background.

 William Roberts's closest involvement with the Bloomsbury Group, of which Fry, Grant and the Bells were members, was in 1913, when he briefly worked at Fry's Omega Workshops.
 In the following year Clive Bell published Art (London: Chatto & Windus), in which he declared that 'Cézanne is a type of the perfect artist', and 'a whole generation of otherwise dissimilar artists have drawn inspiration from his work.
 That is why it implies no disparagement of any living artist when I say that the prime characteristic of the new movement is its derivation from Cézanne' (p.
 142).

 In the first years of the 1930s Roberts was brought back into contact with the Bloomsbury Group through Maynard Keynes.
 Roberts joined the London Artists' Association, whose founder members were Keynes, Samuel Courtauld, Fry, Grant and Vanessa Bell.
 In Roberts's memoir 'Dealers and Galleries' (written in the early 1970s and published posthumously) he was scathing of the involvement of the Bloomsbury artists in an association created to support 'young and struggling' artists.